-In a Kubernetes cluster, kube-apiserver collects audit logs that help administrators track operations performed by different users.
-This plays an essential role in security maintenance.
-This topic describes how to configure parameters for cluster auditing, how to enable Log Service to collect and analyze audit logs, how to set custom alert rules based on your needs, and how to disable cluster auditing.
+The audit log of an API server in a Kubernetes cluster helps administrators track operations performed by different users.
+This plays an important role in the security and maintenance of the cluster.
+This topic describes how to configure cluster auditing, how to use Log Service to collect and analyze audit logs, how to set custom alert rules based on audit logs, and how to disable cluster auditing.

 Configure parameters for cluster auditing